Pigs on the Farm

 finishing barn: a barn where pigs live when they are eight weeks old until they are ready for market at six months old

-litter: the group of young animals born one at a time
+litter: the group of young animals born at one time

 nursery barn: a barn where piglets live after they are weaned at three weeks old until they are moved to the finishing barn at eight weeks old